A cordless power mop is like a hand-held one, but uses a water system and a mopping motor to do the work for you.

 - Headlights

-- Electrolysed water (makes Ozone to naturally disinfect rather than using floor cleaning solution)
+- Electrolysed water (makes Ozone to naturally disinfect rather than using a floor cleaning solution)

 - Self-cleaning modes, including centrifugal hot air drying of the mop after self-cleaning to avoid mould or odour between uses.